Juan Ignacio Alfaro

-Juan Ignacio Alfaro Monge (born 29 August 2000) is a Costa Rican footballer who plays as a goalkeeper for Iona Gaels men's soccer.
+Juan Ignacio Alfaro Monge (born 29 August 2000) is a Costa Rican footballer who plays as a goalkeeper for Florida Atlantic Owls men's soccer.

 Club career

 Herediano

 Alfaro is a product of C.S.
 Herediano.
 In November 2017, Alfaro sat on the bench for the first time in Liga FPD.
 18-year old Alfaro got his official debut on 10 October 2018, when goalkeeper Daniel Cambronero was sent off after 67 minutes against Limón FC.
 Alfaro conceded no goals, although Herediano lost 3-0.
 Alfaro also started in the following game against Municipal Grecia.

 In November 2018, one and a half months after his debut, Alfaro signed a four-year contract extension with Herediano.
 With the team already having three goalkeepers, Alfaro was loaned out to fellow league club Guadalupe in August 2019 for the rest of the year.

 Returning from loan in January 2020, he was loaned out again, this time to Municipal Grecia for the rest of the 2019-20 season.
 Alfaro played only one game for the club, where he conceded five goals.